-I love to indulge in baking on the weekends as there’s more time to play in the kitchen and let your creative juices flow.
-Although, I am not the biggest baker, from time to time I get a hankering to concoct something simple and throw in some healthful ingredients that my kids will eat, too.
+I love to indulge in baking on the weekends, especially during the holiday season as there’s more time to play in the kitchen and let your creative juices flow.
+Disclosure: I am not the biggest baker - yet from time to time I get a hankering to concoct something simple and throw in some healthful ingredients that my kids will eat, too…

 In conjunction with month’s Recipe Redux theme: Creative Quick Breads, let’s bake!
 The holiday baking season is upon us.
 And this month we’re going way beyond grandma’s banana bread.
 From sweet to savory and whole grain to gluten-free, show us your new quick bread creation fresh from the oven.

 For me, it’s a no-brainer to begin with berries and make quick bread muffins.
 My mind is all about berries - blue, purple and red, after attending the Berry Health and Benefits Symposium in Madison, WI, where I spoke at as a sponsored guest.
 (FYI: This post is not sponsored; all recipes and opinions are my own).

 Who doesn’t love sweet, juicy and versatile berries?
 Fresh or frozen, these tiny powerhouses of nutrients are powerful players in prevention of chronic diseases like cancer, type 2 diabetes and heart disease.

 Today, I am whipping up a quick bread in muffin form with blueberries, oats and adding an extra nutrition boost with maple syrup - in lieu of refined sugar.